pmfarley/sas-viya-openshift-blog/sas-rh-blog.md

 - **Security Context Constraints (SCCs)**

-   SAS makes use of SCCs with OpenShift.
-They require multiple custom SCCs to support SAS Viya Services.
-The SAS documentation provides information about the required SCCs, which helps to understand their use in your environment and to address any concerns.
+    SAS requires multiple custom SCCs to support SAS Viya Services with OpenShift.
+The SAS documentation provides information about the required SCCs to help  understand their use in your environment and to address any security concerns.

    For more information, see [Security Context Constraints and Service Accounts](https://documentation.sas.com/doc/en/itopscdc/v_039/dplyml0phy0dkr/p1h8it1wdu2iaxn1bkd8anfcuxny.htm#p09z7ivwp61280n1jezh6i6qmoml) in _SAS Viya Platform: Deployment Guide_.